 Canopic Jar of Duamutef

-Duamutef, the jackal-headed son of Horus, protected the stomach of the deceased and was in turn protected by the goddess Neith.
+A canopic jar lid with a representation of Duamutef, the jackal-headed son of Horus, protected the stomach of the deceased and was in turn protected by the goddess Neith.

-The four sons of Horus were a group of four gods in ancient Egyptian religion, who were essentially the personifications of the four canopic jars, which accompanied mummified bodies.
+The Four Sons of Horus were a group of four gods in ancient Egyptian religion, who were essentially the personifications of the four canopic jars, which accompanied mummified bodies.
 Here is Duamutef canopic jar decorated with a lid in the shape of a jackal head, sacred animal of Anubis.

 The name Duamutef means “He who adores his mother”.
 In war, the most frequent cause of death was from injuries in the torso and stomach.